paigetiedeman/Pierres-Bakery.Solution/README.md

 ## Description

 This console application prompts the user to specify how many loaves of bread and how many pastries they would like to order from Pierre's.
-Bread is $5/loaf with a deal of buy 2 get 1 free and Pastry's are $2 or 3 for $5.
+Bread is $5/loaf with a deal of buy 2 get 1 free and Pastry's are 1 for $2 or 3 for $5.

 ## Installation Requirements